krb5/krb5/doc/admin/conf_files/kadm5_acl.rst

 principals.

-(line 6) Finally, the Service Management System principal ``sms@ATHENA.MIT.EDU`` has all permissions, but any principal that it creates or modifies will not be able to get postdateable tickets or tickets with a life of longer than 9 hours.
+(line 6) Finally, the Service Management System principal ``sms@ATHENA.MIT.EDU`` has all permissions except extracting keys, but any principal that it creates or modifies will not be able to get postdateable tickets or tickets with a life of longer than 9 hours.

 SEE ALSO
 --------